engula/engula/docs/design.md

 - databases: contains database descriptors
 - collections: contains collection descriptors

+An init group manages various parts of a cluster as follows.

 ## Node management

 ### Add a node

-To add a node to a cluster, a client sends a request with a node descriptor to the init group.
+To add a node to a cluster, a client sends a node descriptor to the init group.
 The init group allocates a unique node id to the node and adds the node descriptor to the nodes collection.

 ### Remove a node

-To remove a node from a cluster, a client sends a request with the target node id to the init group.
-The init group creates a task to move replicas from the target node to other nodes.
+To remove a node from a cluster, a client sends the target node id to the init group.
+The init group registers a task to move replicas from the target node to others.
 When the task finishes, the init group removes the target node descriptor from the nodes collection.

 ## Group management